Utility right-of-way franchise

 - Completed application form.
 Fill out and sign the application form.

-- Area Description.
-A complete and accurate description of the area of unincorporated King County in which the Utility requests access to County road rights-of-way for its facilities.
-A map is not sufficient without an accompanying description, in an electronic format using Microsoft Word (if available).
+- Franchise area description.
+A complete and accurate description of the area of unincorporated King County in which the utility requests access to County road rights-of-way for its facilities.
+Please include the Section, Township, and Range of the proposed franchise area.

 - Map.
 A map showing the proposed franchise area in unincorporated King County, in an electronic format that is GIS compatible (if available).
 If the proposed franchise area is not fully occupied by the utility, it may submit a map indicating the location of all its facilities in the proposed franchise area, in an electronic format that is GIS compatible (if available).